Service Level Agreements (SLAs) Explained

 What an SLA is (plain English)

 Good SLAs focus on outcomes that matter to the business: availability, responsiveness, quality, and customer impact.
+They remove ambiguity and create a shared understanding of what “good service” actually means.

 Why SLAs matter